 Information for formerly incarcerated persons regarding the restoration of their voting rights.

-New York State Attorney General, Press Release, AG James Announces Election Day Hotline to Protect Voter Access During Today’s Election (Nov.
-5, 2019)
+Office of the Attorney General, Press Release, AG James Announces Election Day Hotline to Protect Voter Access During Today’s Election (Nov.
+5, 2019).

 Announcing a hotline and email address to reach attorneys and staff in the Civil Rights Bureau if voters encounter problems on Election Day.
 The Attorney General’s Office has operated a voter access hotline since 2012 as an effort to reduce barriers to voting.